lemlac/mulem/docs/reference.md

 ### Function Pointers

 Declaring a function and setting it to a function creates a **function pointer**.
 This holds a single function and is treated like a value.
 It can't be overloaded, but it doesn't require `of` to get a particular dispatch since it can only hold one function.
 Notice that there's a colon `:` before the parameter.
-This distinguishes declarations and definities.
-We're saying this function pointer takes these arguments and types — parameter names ommitted
+This distinguishes declarations and definitions.
+We're saying this function pointer takes these arguments and types — parameter names omitted.

 ```mulem
 addInt: (int, int): int = add